-Fitting a bathroom in your outbuilding isn’t a big deal, with a bit of planning and expertise
+Fitting a bathroom in your outbuilding isn’t a big deal, with a bit of planning and expertise.

 It’s relatively straightforward to fit a shower room, toilet or full bathroom into a garden building.
 This is ideal when you want to use your building all day as a garden office, art studio or hobby room and if it’s a fair distance to the house.
 It’s pretty essential if you want to use it as a garden guest room, or if (lucky you) you have a pool and want a shower and pool house changing area nearby.

 Straightforward – if you think through a few basics first.
-The three main aspects involved are running power to the bathroom for lighting, water heating and ventilation; the supply of fresh water from the mains; and the discharge of waste water.
+The three main aspects involved are running power to the bathroom for lighting, water heating and ventilation; the supply of fresh water from the mains; and the discharge of wastewater.

-These three elements will vary in cost depending upon the location of the garden room.
+These three elements will vary in cost depending on the location of the garden room.
 All three services can be laid to your garden building in the same trench, and this is ideally done during the groundworks stage before installing your log cabin or summer house.

-You can save money (and gym fees) by digging a trench yourself, but if you decide to do a DIY electrical installation you need inspection of completed works by a building control officer before you fill in the trench, and there’s a fee to pay.
+You can save money (and gym fees) by digging a trench yourself, but if you decide to do a DIY electrical installation you need an inspection of completed works by a building control officer before you fill in the trench, and there’s a fee to pay.

 Accredited contractors are self-certifying, and they’re more than worth their money in dealing with issues such as the gauge of cable needed to run adequate amperage over a long distance, where to place RCD switches, separate metering if you need it, and so on.

 To benefit from your sparky’s expertise, you need to think carefully upfront about how you’ll be using your garden room and its plumbing.
-Will you be running a water heater or electric shower?
+Will you be running a water heater or an electric shower?
 Did you fancy a hot tub or sauna?
 These appliances can require over 10kW; most things are possible, but you need to supply adequate power to the building at the outset for what you want.

 Ventilation is vital in any timber building, and a bathroom makes this all the more important.
-If possible, an opening window and an extractor fan with run-on timer should be fitted.
+If possible, an opening window and an extractor fan with a run-on timer should be fitted.
 You can also buy fans with humidity sensors.

 Saunas are traditionally found in outdoor timber buildings in Scandinavia, but as well as power they need design elements such as additional vents from the stove.
 These need to be designed in, ideally when you specify your garden room in the first place.